-Cockatrice is an open-source multiplatform supported program for playing tabletop card games over a network.
-The program's server design prevents any kind of client modifications to gain an unfair advantage in a game.
-The client also has a built in single-player mode where you can brew without being connected to a server.
-This project is written in C++ and is using the Qt5 libraries.<br>
+Cockatrice is an open-source, multiplatform program for playing tabletop card games over a network.
+The program's server design prevents users from manipulating the game for unfair advantage.
+The client also provides a single-player mode, which allows users to brew while offline.
+This project uses C++ and the Qt5 libraries.<br>

-- Development builds may not be stable and/or contain several bugs.
+- Development builds may be unstable and contain bugs.

-- If you'd like to be a Cockatrice Beta Tester, use this version.
+- To be a Cockatrice Beta Tester, use this version.

 Chat with the Cockatrice developers on Gitter.
 Come here to talk about the application, features, or just to hang out.
 For support regarding specific servers, please contact that server's admin or forum for support rather than asking here.<br>

-We try to be very responsive to new issues.
-We'll try to give you advice on how a feature should be implemented / advice on places the codebase is doing something similar before you get too far along with a PR.
+We try to be responsive to new issues.
+We'll provide advice on how best to implement a feature; alternately, we can show you where the codebase is doing something similar before you get too far along.